ejmastnak/ejmastnak.github.io/tutorials/vim-latex/vimscript.md

 ---
 title: Vimscript Primer for Filetype-Specific Workflows  \| Vim and LaTeX Series Part 7

+prev-filename: "pdf-reader"
+prev-display-name: "« 6.
+PDF Reader"
+next-filename: "Introduction"
+next-display-name: ""

 ---

+{% include vim-latex-navbar.html %}

-# A Vimscript Primer for Filetype-Specific Workflows
+# 7. A Vimscript Primer for Filetype-Specific Workflows
 This is part seven in a [seven-part series]({% link tutorials/vim-latex/intro.md %}) explaining how to use the Vim text editor to efficiently write LaTeX documents.
 This article provides a theoretical background for use of Vimscript in filetype-specific workflows and aims to give you a foundation for understanding the filetype plugin system, key mapping syntax, and Vimscript functions used earlier in this series.